Ravenneo/Ctails_Tat_Proteins/README.md

     ·Etna2.py: Standalone version of Arcana's second part.
 Fetches protein information from NCBI's Entrez service given a list of accessions, and outputs a detailed table.

 These scripts are licensed under the GNU General Public License (GPL).
 For more information, please see the LICENSE file in this repository.

+# UPDATE
+20-July-2023

+## wanda.py
+This Python script is designed for the purpose of retrieving and analyzing protein data from the NCBI databases.
+The script uses the Biopython library's Entrez module to access NCBI's Entrez databases, and fetches data about proteins based on their accession numbers.

+The script takes as input a CSV file containing a list of protein accession numbers.
+It uses the Entrez efetch method to fetch the data in TSV format for each protein in the list.

+The fetched data includes the following fields: 'ID', 'Source', 'Nucleotide Accession', 'Start', 'Stop', 'Strand', 'Protein', 'Protein Name', 'Organism', 'Strain', and 'Assembly'.
+The script writes this data to a new TSV file named efetch_output.tsv.

+During the data fetching and writing process, the script applies two filters to the data:

+    It ignores any proteins that are labeled as "hypothetical proteins".
+    It ensures that each protein ID only appears once in the output file, ignoring subsequent occurrences of the same ID.

+The script also keeps track of the organisms associated with the proteins.
+It counts the occurrences of each organism and writes these counts to a new file named organisms.txt.
+In both the console output and the file, the organisms are listed in descending order of their counts, from most to least.

+Finally, the script prints a message to the console to indicate that it has finished running.

+The script requires the Biopython and pandas libraries to run.
+It should be run from the command line with the name of the input CSV file as the argument.
+The email address used for the Entrez database queries is hard-coded into the script as "raven.neo@gmail.com" and may need to be changed to the user's own email address.

+Example usage: python3 script.py input.csv